mozilla/data-docs/src/datasets/obsolete/crash_aggregates/intro.md

 #### Accessing the Data

-This dataset is accessible via re:dash.
+This dataset is accessible via STMO.

 The data is stored as a parquet table in S3 at the following address.
 ```